"Password management operation failed"

 => {messages = [],data = struct => {error_message=The credentials were incorrect or the account specified has been locked., error_code=403, module_name=common-services},errorType = UNAUTHORIZED}

-Because of this, it is required to manually set the password on NSX back to what is stored in SDDC.
-Once this has been completed, password operations for NSX in the SDDC manager will work again
+Because of this, it is necessary to manually reset the password in NSX to match the one stored in SDDC.
+Once this has been completed, password operations for NSX in the SDDC manager will work again.

 Pull the most recent passwords from the SDDC Manager